"For Use and For Delight" - John Parkinson

 Westminster O'Toole's Nursery.
 Presentation is on

-fairies and how to create a space for them in your
+fairies and how to create a space for them to visit your

 container, pot or glass bowl for your garden.
-Items like
+For

 Arrive by 12:45pm for refreshments and social,